sagarverma/MotorDynamics/README.md

 [Project page](https://sagarverma.github.io/dynamics.html)

-Note: All the tables in the paper are for models trained for predicting individual quantities from three input quantities.
+**Note: All the tables in the paper are for models trained for predicting individual quantities from three input quantities.
 It is possible to use the model for any input-ouput combinations by passing appropriate arguments.
+Also MAE is first computed on normalized output and then aggregated and normalized.
+Ignore sign in the reported MAE, RMSLE, and RMSE.

 ## Requirements
 The code has been tested on: